synapticloop/panl/README.md

 ## 2.1.0 Internal niceties  (codename `hidden-summer`)  **UNDER DEVELOPMENT**

 - **New Features**
-  - Added in `is_mutlivalue` JSON key to the active facets
+  - Added in `is_multivalue` JSON key to the active facets
   - Added in `panl.extra.<lpse_code>` to add a JSON object keyed on `extra` to the returned active and available facets.
+  - Added in `panl.server.extra` to add a JSON object keyed on `extra` to the server with every response.
+  - Added in `panl.collection.extra` to add a JSON object keyed on `extra` to every returned response for the collection (this will overwrite any duplicate keys in the server response above).
-  - Added `panl.remove.solr.json.keys` which will removed duplicated information and un-needed information
+  - Added `panl.remove.solr.json.keys` which will removed duplicated information and un-needed information in the returned Solr response.
-  - Added `panl.lpse.facetorder` to the Panl response object
+  - Added `panl.lpse.facetorder` to the Panl response object so that the ordering may be different from the LPSE URL order.

 - **Bug Fixes**